 Advertisement

 How to clean a metal grinder: easy mode

 Let’s focus on metal grinders for now.
-Plastic and wooden grinders have unique limitations, so be careful not to damage them along the way.
+Plastic and wooden grinders have some unique considerations, so I added separate instructions for them below.

+Advertisement